maaz97py/maaz97py/README.md

 ### Hi there 👋

 I am Mohammad Shanawaz Anwar, I am a Machine Learning Engineer currently working at SmartBridge, In my role I deal with machine learning, artificial intelligence and data analytics.
-I have worked on BI tools such as Tableau and IBM cognos.